Eligibility Questions

 No. The Clarke DS Fellowship program is funded by the U.S. Department of State and is open to U.S. citizens only.
 If you become a U.S. citizen, then you will be eligible to apply for the Clarke DS Fellowship program.
 You must submit documentation of your U.S. citizenship by the application deadline.

 Yes.
 The State Department requires that you be at least 21 years old to be appointed as a DSS Special Agent and you must be appointed prior to the month that you reach 37 years of age (except for preference-eligible veterans).
-Because the Clarke DS Fellowship is a two-year program, you must be at least 19 years old and no older than 33 years old to be eligible to apply for the fellowship.
-If you are a Veteran and you are over 33 years old, please email your DD214 to ClarkeDSFellowship@twc.edu when you submit your application so that we can confirm your preference eligibility.
+Because the Clarke DS Fellowship is a two-year program, you must be at least 19 years old and no older than 32 years old to be eligible to apply for the fellowship.
+If you are a Veteran, please see the next FAQ for the documentation you must submit.

 No. You must have at least a 3.2 cumulative GPA, which includes all courses taken at all institutions you attended at a college/university level.